alokkusingh/home-stack/README.md

 ````
 ## Service Mash - Istio
 ### Install
 To be explored - seems microk8s isteo addon not supported for ARMx64 architecture.
+Where the same is supported for minikube.